 Because we believe that this discipling is essential to the growth that God wants to see for His children, we have developed materials, such as this one, as God has led us.
-If you do not have a good, biblical discipleship workbook in your church explaining the fundamentals of faith, we offer a start-up workbook for this purpose titled Christian Foundational Truths: A Strong Foundation for a Disciple, which is available on our website for free (www.FDM.world or www.discipleshipworkbooks.com).
+If you do not have a good, biblical discipleship workbook in your church explaining the fundamentals of faith, we offer a start-up workbook for this purpose titled Christian Foundational Truths: A Strong Foundation for a Disciple, available on our website for free at www.FDM.world.